CLLlAgOB/free2fa/README.md

 will be written to the database uniformly as `"domain\username"`.
 This rule works the same for all cases, ensuring consistency of data in the database.

 Added control.sh script that provides the ability to configure multiple configurations on a single server.

+**18.02.2024**

+An improvement was made to the application logic related to the lack of connection to the Telegram API.
+Now, if the application fails to connect to Telegram API at startup, the system can continue to work in bypass mode,
+provided the ALLOW_API_FAILURE_PASS option is enabled.
+This means that the bot will be automatically launched as soon as the connection to the API is restored.
+If the connection is lost again after the bot is started, the workaround mechanism will be triggered, provided that it is enabled.
+In addition, for users
+who have the Bypass checkbox checked in the control panel, the bypass mode will be activated permanently regardless of the ALLOW_API_FAILURE_PASS setting.